nshawn4675/nshawn4675.github.io/_posts/2021-02-06-Binary-Tree-Right-Side-View.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 6 - Binary Tree Right Side View"
 date: 2021-02-06 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Tree, Depth-first Search, Breadth-first Search, Recursion, Queue, Facebook, Amazon, ByteDance, eBay, Microsoft, Bloomberg, Apple, Accolite]
+tags: [Medium, Tree, Depth-First Search, Breadth-First Search, Binary Tree, Facebook, Amazon, ByteDance, eBay, Microsoft, Bloomberg, Apple, Accolite, C++]
 ---
 Given a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.